googlearchive/test_runner.dart/README.md

 `--pub-bin`: Path to the Pub executable.
 If omitted "pub" from env is used.

+`--dart-bin`: Path to the Dart executable.
+If omitted "dart" from env is used.

 `--dart2js-bin`: Path to the dart2js executable.
 If omitted "dart2js" from env
                  is used.